strise/gintonic/README.md

 interface_type_transformation description? "transform" "interface" type_selector fields_transformation?
 ```

-All transformations performed on interfaces are propagated to the types implementing the interfaces.
+All transformations performed on interfaces are not automatically propagated to the types implementing the interfaces.
+You need to make sure that the schema generated is a valid schema.

 ### Union type transformation